LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/Deno_Development.md

 ## <a id="deno_npm"></a>Using NPM modules with Deno

 My next point is using the npm modules with Deno.
 As I have mentioned earlier, Deno supports the ES Modules system only while Node.js supports both CommonJS and ES Modules.
 Their internal module systems also work differently.
 This makes Deno not support the [npm](https://www.npmjs.com/) package eco-system and its massive libraries *as-is*.
 Deno lets developers access **some npm packages** via the content delivery networks (CDNs) as the remote HTTP modules.
-The CDNs such as [esm.sh](https://esm.sh/), [Skypack.dev](https://www.skypack.dev/), and [UNPKG](https://unpkg.com/) provide Deno friendly npm packages in the ES Module format and support Deno integration.
+The CDNs such as [esm.sh](https://esm.sh/), [Skypack.dev](https://www.skypack.dev/), and [UNPKG](https://unpkg.com/) provide Deno-friendly npm packages in the ES Module format and support Deno integration.
 The example usage is as follows:

 ```
 import React from "https://esm.sh/react";